Phobias and Performance Anxiety: A Comprehensive Directory

 Mental Blanking Under Pressure

 Difficulty accessing knowledge when anxious or under evaluation.
+Stress triggers a temporary inability to think clearly.

 Study Performance Anxiety